bschwand/filament_winder/README.md

  - add a hoop mode for winding perpendicular to tube axis
  - include fpg into the firmware of the filament winding device, including a simple text UI, to be able to generate windings autonomously without a PC.
+ - convert simulation mode to not use a recursive function (not a priority since the simulation mode is meant to be run on a host PC)

 ## Examples